 eSports offers such a wide array of games to choose from which makes it such a cool thing to get involved in.
 Every game is unique and every player can have their own preference.
-Whether that’s a fighting game such as the popular Street Fighter V, or a more niche game such as Rocket League or Clash, there are games for everyone’s interests, each including a great community vibe once participating.
+Whether that’s a fighting game such as the popular Street Fighter V. Or, a more niche game such as Rocket League or Clash, there are games for everyone’s interests.
+Each including a great community vibe once participating.
 It’s a good idea to get familiar with each genre and scene.
 If your game enthusiast is familiar with a certain game, that’s always a good starting point.
 However, you may wish to branch out from there.
 Perhaps, finding a game they’ve never heard of before is more their thing!
 Here is a breakdown of a couple of different genres and games to spark your gamer’s interest:

 Image Credit: comicbook.com